Who remembers these 9 cartoons based on popular 1970s TV shows?

 4. The Fonz and the Happy Days Gang

 Henry Winkler, Ron Howard and Don Most all lent their voices to the time-traveling animated version of Happy Days, which Hanna-Barbera produced in 1980.
 Their main goal was to some day make it back to Milwaukee.
-Check out 11 other fascinating facts about Happy Days.

 5. Laverne & Shirley In The Army